EbenezerJesuraj/EbenezerJesuraj/README.md

 - Science-fiction Enthusiast and loves anything under the sun about technology,aviation amongst other things.
 - Always loves to engage in interesting conversations, conspiracy theories and other fanatics.
 - A Fan of Air Crash Investigation, always willing to collaborate on new CS Projects.
+- A Fan of Linus Sebastian in the Tech Industry.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ebenezerjesuraj/) | [Reddit](https://www.reddit.com/user/EbenezerJesuraj) | [Medium](https://medium.com/@ebenezerjesuraj)